ram020507/campus-connect/README.md

 ## Goal

-The goal of Campus Connect is to integrate with existing college ERP platforms and provide a centralized learning environment where students can access lecture videos, study materials, and doubt clarification from their own college teachers.
+The goal of Campus Connect is to integrate with existing college ERP platforms and provide a centralized learning environment where students can access lecture videos, study materials, and doubt clarification from their own college teachers